In 1980, Winnipeg wasn't a one-newspaper town for long

 And he said it remained an open question whether "a little independent chain can succeed where the mighty Southam chain failed," Matte said, referring to the company that had owned the Tribune.

-Almost 40 years later, both the Sun and the Free Press are still in the print business in Winnipeg — though the Sun stopped printing papers on Mondays earlier this year.
+Over 40 years later, both the Sun and the Free Press are still in the print business in Winnipeg — though the Sun stopped printing papers on Mondays earlier this year.